 - Aerial Choreography: Vicky Amedume

-This production was originally titled 'The Little Bird Who Stayed For Winter' when it was performed at Roundhouse in London with following creative team: Morag Cross, Maxime Yelle, Charlie Hendren and Maya Politaki.
+This production was originally performed with following creative team: Morag Cross, Maxime Yelle, Charlie Hendren and Maya Politaki.

 In Draw me a Bird we aimed to blur the boundaries between drawing and movement.
 We have been inspired by the way our young children become involved with their drawings.
 We explored how drawing can create movement, in turn creating sound and music.
 Flitting between different media we encourage children to recognise the activities as both distinct and interwoven and to follow the story told in a visual language.